Naval Support Activity New Orleans: Naval presence on West Bank

-Three Buildings of the East Bank Complex
+Three buildings of the East Bank Complex

 Situated on the East Bank of the Mississippi River, located in the Bywater neighborhood, are the three largest buildings of the Naval Support Activity, (Buildings 601, 602 and 603).
 The three giant buildings that tower six floors above the river each contain over one half million square feet of floor space.
 They had housed a major part of NSA tenants.

 The 30 acre of land and three buildings have a history that began in June 1919, when the buildings were constructed for the U.S. Army Quartermaster Corps for use as a general logistical depot during World War I.

 These buildings were partially used by the U.S. Army Quartermaster Corps after completion until February 1931, when Buildings 601 and 602 were leased to the Board of Commissioners, Port of New Orleans.

 Army Ports: Passengers and tons of cargo embarked during the period December 1941—August 1945.

 With the advent of World War II, the lease was canceled and the installation reverted to complete use by the military as the New Orleans Port of Embarkation under the United States Army Transportation Corps.
 In 1955, the tract of land was known as the New Orleans Army Terminal.
 In 1965 the name was changed to the New Orleans Army Base.

 Consolidation and closures

 There was an expanding naval presence in the lower Mississippi Delta in the mid-1960s.
 In June 1966, the New Orleans Army Base transferred to the U.S. Navy.
 July 1966 saw the disestablishment of the Headquarters, Support Activity and the establishment of Naval Support Activity New Orleans to reflect the changing mission of the station.
 With this change in mission and designation, both sides of the river began serving as the Naval Support Activity for the first time.

 In honor of the Louisiana congressman who chaired the House Armed Services Committee, the three buildings, previously occupied by the Army located in the Bywater neighborhood, were renamed to F. Edward Hebert Defense Complex in 1975.

 The Naval Support Activity complex was host to the Headquarters of the nation's Marine Corps Reserve forces and a portion of its Navy Reserve forces, along with approximately 40 other commands serving all aspects of military life.
 The Marine Corps Reserve relocated to the Algiers district on the west bank, to occupy the 411,000 square foot Lt.
-Col. Joseph J. McCarthy building, comprising four storeys, within a 29-acre secure compound, in June 2011.
+Col. Joseph J. McCarthy building, comprising four stories, within a 29-acre secure compound, in June 2011.